-A port-a-cath/powerport, known as a port, is a small chamber, about the size of a 20 cent coin, with a silicone centre that can be pricked with a special needle many times.
+A port-a-cath/powerport, known as a port, is a small chamber, about the size of a 20 cent coin.
+It has a silicone centre that can be pricked with a special needle many times.
 It has a thin flexible silicone tube attached.
-The port and the line are completely implanted under the skin.

 What is a subcutaneous port?

 A port-a-cath/powerport, known as a port, is a small chamber, about the size of a 20 cent coin, with a silicone centre that can be pricked with a special needle many times.
 It has a thin flexible silicone tube attached.
-The port and the line are completely implanted under the skin.
+A doctor or nurse will implant the port and the line under your child’s skin.
 When in place, the port may be visible as a small lump under the surface of the skin.

 Inside the body, the catheter lies under the skin of the chest.
 It leads from the port chamber to a vein near the neck, (there will be a small incision on the neck), then to a central vein leading to the heart.
-The port chamber lies under the skin of the chest and the skin is stitched (sutured) closed.
+The port chamber lies under the skin of the chest and a doctor or nurse will stitch (suture) it closed.
 The position of the port chamber can vary.

 What about safety and security?

-Because the port is completely under the skin and does not have an external part there is less risk to its safety and security.
+Because the port is completely under the skin and does not have an external part there is a low risk to its safety and security.

 The skin wound for a port does not need a dressing.
-Between treatments or every four weeks the port is flushed with sterile saline and heparin solution.
+Between treatments or every 4 weeks, a doctor or nurse will flush the port with sterile saline and heparin solution.
 This is to keep the catheter clear of blockages.

 Can my child with a port swim and play sport?

 Yes, your child can swim in some situations as long as the port does not have a needle in place.
-Some sports should be avoided because of the danger of a knock to the port which could be painful or could cause damage (discuss with your child's doctor first).
+Your child should avoid some contact sports because of the danger of a knock to the port which could be painful or could cause damage.
+Talk about this with your child's doctor.
+See Frequently asked questions about care at home.

 Can my child shower and bath?

-Yes, as long as the port is not accessed, because the port and catheter is fully implanted inside the body.
+Yes, as long as the port is not accessed, because the port and catheter are fully implanted inside the body.

 How long can a port stay in place?

-For as long as it is required for treatment.
-This may be from some months to some years.
-It is left in place for a few months after treatment is completed.
+For as long as it is needed for treatment.
+This may be from months to years.
+A doctor or nurse will remove it a few months after your child finishes treatment.

 How is the port used?

-When something is to be put into the port, the nurse at the hospital will insert a special needle through the skin into the port chamber.
-An anaesthetic cream or gel can be put on the skin first to numb the skin.
-This is explained in:
+When a nurse needs to put something into the port, they will insert a special needle through the skin into the port chamber.
+A nurse may apply an anaesthetic cream or gel on the skin first to numb the skin.
+See the topical analgesia section in Treatment of pain in childhood cancer.

-A few months after the end of treatment, the port will be removed in the operating theatre under a general anaesthetic.
-There is information about this in:
+A few months after the end of treatment, a doctor will remove the port in the operating theatre under a general anaesthetic.
+See Surgery for childhood cancer: Does surgery hurt?

-Your child will usually be discharged the same day.
+Your child can usually go home the same day.
 There will be small scars on the chest and on the neck.
 They will not disappear completely but will fade with time.